zong006/vttp_ssf_miniProject/Readme.md

     - how to ensure that no duplicate usernames in database? to have a create new user and also login page seperately?

 #### to do
-- add explore other sections to news feed page. this should be topics not inside the entire list
+- add explore other sections to news feed page. this should be topics not inside the entire list (?)
 - split the topics in create user page to popular and others (done)
-- add a route from section search page to newsfeed as well
+- add a route from section search page to newsfeed as well (done)
-- centralize the next page / previous page button
+- centralize the next page / previous page button (done)
 - think of a landing page title (News Read. // You read the news.
-We read you.)
+We read you.) (done)
 - maybe add a password